“Owasso tech job”

 - 4:33 p.m.; 4 minutes; tech support for antivirus software (not AppleOne).

 The phrase "someone named Karen" presents an additional problem.
-June 21, 2016, is months after AppleOne's T.M. contacted me in March, spelling out her first name, sending me emails that showed her name spelling, and then went on to behave in a way that burned her name into my memory.
+June 21, 2016, is months after AppleOne's T.M. contacted me in March, spelling out her first name (which rhymes with Karen), sending me emails that showed her name spelling, and then went on to behave in a way that burned her name into my memory.
 Via rc1519, the OESC is pitching the idea that I did not know the name of the person who roped me into the (alleged) AppleOne scam—

 Owasso tech job.